-- Excellent proofreading skills and fast typing speed may be a requirement in some cases.
+- In some cases, excellent proofreading skills and fast typing speed may be a requirement.

-Most companies tend to focus on equal employment, so you don’t have to worry about discrimination based on race, national origin, sexual orientation, gender identity, veteran status, or any other factor.
+Most companies focus on equal employment, so you don't have to worry about discrimination based on race, national origin, sexual orientation, gender identity, veteran status, or any other factor.

 How to Become a Technical Writer Intern

-According to ZipRecruiter, the average technical writer intern salaries in the United States can be rounded up to $53,110.
+According to ZipRecruiter, the average technical writer intern salaries in the United States round to $53,110.
 The typical range for the average salary is between $13,500 and $107,000, with cities like San Francisco, New York, Seattle, Sioux Falls, Clearwater, and Troutville offering the highest salaries.

-In any case, the technical writer intern tends to earn more if the industry is more technical in nature.
-For example, technical writer interns in the medical and computer science industry would earn more compared to their counterparts in HR or digital marketing.
+In any case, the technical writer intern tends to earn more if the industry is more technical.
+For example, technical writer interns in the medical and computer science industry would earn more than their counterparts in HR or digital marketing.